juangburgos/QDeferred/README.md

 Hell yeaaaahh!
 ```

-Of course if we change the first argument of `multiplyPositiveNumbers` to be a negative number:
+If we change the first argument of `multiplyPositiveNumbers` to be a negative number:

 ```c++
 multiplyPositiveNumbers(-3, 4)